 Dental crowns or caps are a type of restoration used on teeth that have been significantly compromised by decay or structurally damaged by direct trauma.
 The cap sits directly on top of whatever is left of the tooth thereby protecting and strengthening it.
-At Peak Family Dental Care, Drs.
-Bryan J. Shanahan and Ryan Tuinstra use CEREC to create the best quality dental crowns at our Sedona, AZ office.
+At Peak Family Dental Care, Dr. Bryan J. Shanahan use CEREC to create the best quality dental crowns at our Sedona, AZ office.
 If you’re interested in restoring a chipped or decayed tooth, talk to us today to schedule an appointment.
 At Peak Family Dental Care, custom crowns can be created with only a single appointment.

 Video: Dental Crown Explanation